Why Choose Copper Gutters for Your Texas Home?

-Homeowners choose copper gutters for their elegance, but there are other benefits to consider.
+Texas homeowners choose copper gutters for their elegance, but there are other benefits to consider.
+They are a low-maintenance option, extremely durable, and last for decades with proper care.

-Esteemed for its beauty, copper patina is like adding jewelry to your home’s exterior.
+Esteemed for their beauty, a copper gutter system is like adding jewelry to your home's exterior.

 For a short time after installation, copper gutters look shiny and new.
-As copper ages, it develops a blue-green patina caused by oxidation.
+As it ages with a mix of Texas rainwater and air, it develops a blue-green patina known as oxidation.

-The patina also adds a layer of protection against deterioration, rust, and corrosion.
+The patina adds a layer of protection against deterioration, rust, and corrosion.

 Copper gutters last 60 to 100 years as compared to the average 15- to 20-year lifespan of aluminum rain gutters.

-Though copper is a more expensive option upfront, it pays for itself in the long term because of its durability and the resale value it adds to your home.
+Though they cost more upfront, they pay for themselves in the long term because of their durability and the resale value they add to your home.

-Seamless copper gutters are low-maintenance because they don’t rust or corrode.
+Seamless gutters are low-maintenance because they don’t rust or corrode.

 Cleaning your gutters also helps prevent pests such as ants, mosquitoes, mice, and other critters from creating nests or feeding on the organic matter.